hiveot/hub/services/certs/README.md

 ## Status

 This service is reworked to work with the digital twin runtime.
-It is not functional.
+It is functional.

 Future:
+- Consider defining and publishing a TD for this service.
 - Support for lets encrypt to obtain client certificates

 ## Summary